pnguyen44/poll-booth-api/README.md

 # Poll Booth
-A full stack app that allows users to add, take, and delete surveys.
-It was created using ruby on rails, JavaScript, React, HTML, CSS, and Material-UI.
+A full stack app that allows users to add, view, take, and delete surveys.
+It was created using Ruby on Rails, JavaScript, React, HTML, CSS, and Material-UI.

 ## Deployed apps and repositories